uwacsp/cits5503/README.md

 6. Use cloud services to carry out specific use cases such as data analytics, machine learning and other artificial intelligence tasks
 7. Write code in Python using a variety of SDKs to achieve the above where appropriate

 The course consists of 12 weeks of lectures and 10 weeks of practical lab classes.
-Assessment is through a mid-term exam and a final exam.
+Assessment is through an essay and a final exam.

 [Reading List](https://github.com/uwacsp/cits5503/blob/master/readings.md)